Linux-statt-Windows/BOLT/README.md

 - Run in background
 - Call modules in intervals
 - Run as systemd service
+- Run multiple bots in different threads with different config-files

 Install
 -------

-- Clone this git to your home folder
+- Clone this git to `/opt/`
 - Run the `install.sh`
 - Run bolt with sudo(write to save-file in /var/lib/bolt/) or as a systemd service